johndpope/pianogame/trunk/readme.txt

 CHG: Moved status display to the bottom of the screen during play
 CHG: Improved exception handling.
 FIX: Don't crash if "Piano Hero MIDI" folder doesn't exist.
+FIX: No more crash sometimes when app regains focus on the title screen.

 Release 0.5.1